The State of Maine Department of Environmental Protection (MEDEP) now requires all Maine municipalities to collect and recycle Universal Waste.

 The City has constructed a building that collects, stores and recycles the Universal Waste items listed above.
 The building is located at the City’s Award Winning Water Pollution Control Facility at the end of Oak Street in South Brewer.

 The Universal Waste Recycling Building has been open since May 4, 2002.
-Following is a schedule for when the Universal Waste Building will be open in 2014.
 The building will be open 9:00 AM to 1:00 PM on the following dates: